PopovicAna/Prioritisation-of-analytical-techniques/README.md

 MA specimens, which caused a large overlap between the linked and unlinked distributions.
-For this reason, it was decided to test several rules for defining the two populations (PR) to see how they would affect their seperation.
+For this reason, it was decided to test several rules for defining the two populations (PR) to see how they would affect their separation.
 The rules are defined as follows:

 | Rule | Linked Population                                                                                                                                         | Unlinked Population                                                                                                                 |
 | ---- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |